codeAkhilesh14/Virtual-Campus/README.md

 No direct interaction with experienced seniors

-No platform combining academics + coding + mentorship
+No single platform combining academics + coding + mentorship

+Solution

-Virtual Campus solves all these problems through a single centralized system.
+Virtual Campus solves all these problems through a centralized, structured, and student-friendly ecosystem.

 🎯 Project Objective